-2 To upgrade the Calendar Publishing Host to GroupWise 2014, follow the standard installation instructions in Chapter 17, "Setting Up the GroupWise Calendar Publishing Host," on page 113.
+2 To upgrade the Calendar Publishing Host to GroupWise 18, follow the standard installation instructions in Setting Up the GroupWise Calendar Publishing Host.

 IMPORTANT: If more than one web-based GroupWise component (WebAccess, Calendar Publishing Host, and/or Monitor) is installed on the same server, you must upgrade all web-based GroupWise components at the same time.
-After one existing web-based component has been upgraded to GroupWise 2014, other web-based components on the server do not work until they also are upgraded to GroupWise 2014.
+After one existing web-based component has been upgraded to GroupWise 18, other web-based components on the server do not work until they also are upgraded to GroupWise 18.

-3 Reconfigure the CalPub Host Admin console.

-For instructions, see "Setting Up Calendar Publishing Administration" on page 125.

-- 4 (Conditional) If you are upgrading from GroupWise 8, complete the steps in "Cleaning Up the Calendar Publishing Host Server after Updating to GroupWise 2012" in the GroupWise 2012 Installation Guide. - 5 Continue with Clearing User Browser Caches to Display Published Calendars Correctly.
+- 3 Reconfigure the CalPub Host Admin console. - For instructions, see Setting Up Calendar Publishing Administration. - 4 (Conditional) If you are upgrading from GroupWise 8, complete the steps in "Cleaning Up the Calendar Publishing Host Server after Updating to GroupWise 2012" in the GroupWise 2012 Installation Guide. - 5 Continue with Clearing User Browser Caches to Display Published Calendars Correctly.